tenzir/tenzir/web/docs/understand/language/operators/put.md

 The names of fields in the output data.
 If the right-hand side of the assignment is omitted, the field name is implicitly used as an extractor.
 If multiple fields match the extractor, the first matching field is used in the output.
+If no fields match, `null` is assigned instead.

 ### Example